Do you have symptoms?

 - Treatment: There is no specific medicine to prevent or treat COVID-19.
 People may need supportive care to help them breathe.
 Research is underway, and Baystate Health has begun several clinical trials.

-According to the CDC, COVID-19 symptoms may appear 2-14 days after exposure.
+According to the CDC, people with COVID-19 have had a wide range of symptoms, ranging from mild symptoms to severe illness.
+Symptoms may appear 2-14 days after exposure to the virus.

 - Sore throat